Swamp-Solutions/Litter-buster/README.md

 ### **Objectives**

-1. Train machine learning models to identify faces.
+1. Train machine learning models to identify person.
-2. Train machine learning model to recognize faces in images.
+2. Train machine learning model to recognize person in images.
 3. We will also build a machine learning model to recognize littering.
 4. Create a backend-application to run the machine-learning functions.
 5. Lastly there will be an application to view instances of littering from a database.